Jamil Mardam Bey: Resignation

-On May 28, 1948 defence minister, Ahmed al Sharabati, resigned three weeks into the Arab Israeli conflict that started following Ben Gurion's 15 May declaration of the foundation of the State of Israel.
+On May 28, 1948, defence minister, Ahmed al Sharabati, resigned three weeks into the 1948 Arab–Israeli War that started when the armies of Syria, Egypt, Jordan, Iraq, Saudi Arabia, and Lebanon invaded the former territory of the British Mandate of Palestine following the May 15 Israeli declaration of statehood.
 Mardam Bey became defence minister and held this position until he resigned from office in December of that year, following the defeat of the Arab armies in Palestine.

 Later life

 Jamil Mardam Bey left Syria in January 1949 for Cairo and continued to live there until his death in 1960.
 Many attempts were made to lure him back to public life but his health was in decline and he felt he could not discharge his duties.
 In 1954, President Gamal Abdel Nasser delegated Anwar al-Sadat and diplomat Amin Shaker to persuade Mardam Bey to return to Syria and stand for presidential elections.
 Mardam Bey counselled the return of Shukri al-Quwatli, who had been ousted by a military coup.
 Mardam Bey issued a declaration in 1954 that he had officially retired from public life.
 He had already suffered his first heart attack.

 In 1958 Mardam Bey donated the Mardam Bey family home madahah (reception hall) to the national Museum of Damascus.
 The room had survived the great fire of the Sulaymaniyyah quarter of old Damascus in the 1920s and is an exquisite example of Damascene artistry.

 Mardam Bey died in Cairo on the 30th March 1960 and was buried in Damascus.